Claycot/TwitchFetch/README.md

 1. Type the name of the Twitch.tv channel into the first text box.
    Be sure to use the name given in the url bar (eg. Riot Games is riotgames).

 2. Select a quality option.
+If you want to open chat, check the box.

 3. Press the button.